Practical 9 Pipelined hazard resolution

 7. Add, commit, and push your code changes to git.
 Be sure to add your assembled versions of the asm files.

-4 lw stall
+Adding the lw stall

 1. Examine test asm file test_datahaz_lw.asm, then assemble it.

-2. Construct a hazard unit module
+2. Create a hazard detection unit module

 4. Uncomment and run our tests (test_lw_stall())